factal/web-waterpaint/README.md

   npm run dev
   ```

-  Visit http://localhost:3000 and use the brush selector panel to lay down water, pigments, and spatter.
+  Visit http://localhost:3000 and use the brush selector panel to lay down water and pigments.
 Toggle debug views to inspect intermediate buffers while iterating on shader changes.

 - Common scripts:
   - `npm run build` - create an optimised production bundle (also uses Turbopack).